sravankumarrapolu143/Cegep-JavaGroupProject-420-C02-MT-/readme.md

 4. The game continues under the user guessing the number.
 5. Limiting the number of attempts.
 6. Adding more rounds.
-7. Displaying score.
+7. Displaying Rounds score.
-8. Giving points based on the number of attempts.

-#Setup
+##Setup
 Building this project requires Java to be Installed in your Local Machine

 #Submited By